18 Best Knowledge Management Software [+ Free Options]

 Pricing: Free Starter Plan

-best knowledge management systems: Guru
+knowledge management software: Guru

 Image Source

-Key Features:
+Key Features

-• Automated onboarding for employees
+• Automated onboarding for employees.

-• Microsoft Teams Integration
+• Microsoft Teams Integration.

-• Knowledge Alerts for real time learning updates
+• Knowledge Alerts for real-time learning updates.

 3. Document360